Hayley Angel Holt: Career

-In 2000 as a teenager, Holt's first break came playing the daughter of Anita Dobson and Leslie Grantham in the screen revival for two-part drama The Stretch for Sky1.
+Holt presented CBBC's Science programme BiteSize as a teenager and was the Face of Trouble TV, guest appearing in ITV's Noah's Ark, leading in 2000 to Holt's first break playing the daughter of Anita Dobson and Leslie Grantham in the screen revival for two-part drama The Stretch for Sky1.
 She also guest starred in an episode of the BBC drama The Robinsons with Hugh Bonneville and Martin Freeman.

-She played one of the lead roles as drummer Neve, on Channel 4 TV series Totally Frank, about a girl band, which aired between 2005-2006.
-Holt played the drums for this role and toured nationwide UK venues as the band Frank, who also released a single and album.
+She played one of the lead roles as drummer Neve, on Channel 4 TV series Totally Frank, about a girl band, which aired between 2005 and 2006.
+Holt was signed to Polydor Records having played the drums for this role.
+She went on to support Girls Aloud on their 2006 UK arena Tour, including Wembley Arena and toured nationwide UK venues as the band Frank, who also released a top 40 single and album.

-Holt played Kitty Mason in Sky1's drama, Martina Cole's The Take opposite Tom Hardy and Brian Cox.
-She appeared in the 2008 rockabilly horror film Flick (released in North America late Nov 2010) as Young Sally Andrews alongside Faye Dunaway, Hugh O'Conor and Liz Smith.
+Holt played Kitty Mason in the critically acclaimed Sky drama, Martina Cole's The Take opposite Tom Hardy and Brian Cox.
+She appeared in the 2008 cult rockabilly horror film Flick (released in North America late Nov 2010) as Young Sally Andrews alongside Faye Dunaway, and Liz Smith.

-Holt appeared as the lead actress Sophie in the debut of a new comedy musical Departure Lounge at the Edinburgh Fringe Festival at the George Square Theatre, which won the Scotsman Edinburgh Fringe award for Best Music.
+Holt appeared as the lead actress Sophie in the debut of the comedy musical Departure Lounge at the George Square Theatre, which won the Scotsman Edinburgh Fringe award for Best Music.
 In 2014, Holt played the role of Welsh party girl Angharad in comedy Three Little Birds for New Diorama Theatre.

+Hayley Holt is a legal scholar and advocate whose work explores fairness, narrative, and justice across law and performance.
+She is the 2024 recipient of Middle Temple’s Diplock Major Scholarship.
+Holt has created socially engaged theatre for the Almeida Theatre and Battersea Arts Centre, using performance to explore justice and amplify the voices of marginalised communities.
+Her interdisciplinary work bridges the arts and the law, with a particular focus on narrative, fairness, and persuasion within Family law advocacy.
+Holt’s article, Applied Theatre and the Advocacy Gap in Financial Remedies (2025), published in the Financial Remedies Journal, examines how theatrical methodologies can inform advocacy and communication in financial-remedy proceedings.

-In 2015, Holt returned to education after being offered a place at The Royal Central School of Speech and Drama to study for an MA in Applied Theatre.
-Holt graduated in 2016 having written her paper exploring whether comedy can be used as an effective communication tool to challenge mainstream society and their existing perspectives of the socially excluded.
+After being selected to train and work as a director and facilitator at the Almeida Theatre, Holt went on to study for an MA in Applied Theatre (in the Criminal Justice System) at the Royal Central School of Speech and Drama.
+She wrote a paper exploring whether comedy can be used as an effective communication tool to challenge mainstream society and its existing perspectives of the socially excluded.
+Her later work examines how narrative techniques can distil complex and nuanced ideas into persuasive legal advocacy.